$SU(4)$ Valley + Spin Fluctuation Interference Mechanism for Nematic Order in Magic Angle Twisted Bilayer Graphene: Impact of Vertex Corrections

 One of the main merit of the present bond-order theory is that the ferro ($\q=\0$) order is naturally obtained.
-Moreover, the present bond-order theory can cooperate with the phonon mechanism proposed in Ref. \cite{Fernandes-TBG}, according to the discussion in Ref. \cite{Kontani-Phonon}, while the phonon mechanism alone may give the bond order at $\q\approx\Q$.
-The nematic state was also discussed from the side of electron correlation by using the RG theory \cite{Chubukov-nematic}, by which the AL-type vertex correction (VC) are calculated \cite{Chubukov-FeSe,Chubukov-RG}.
+Moreover, the present bond-order theory can cooperate with the phonon mechanism proposed in Ref. \cite{Fernandes-TBG}, as discussed in Ref. \cite{Kontani-Phonon}, while the phonon mechanism alone may give the bond order at $\q\approx\Q$.
+The nematic state was also discussed from the side of electron correlation by using the RG theory focusing on the VHS points \cite{Chubukov-nematic}.
+The AL-type vertex correction (VC) are included in this theory \cite{Chubukov-FeSe,Chubukov-RG}.
 Therefore, the difference between the results of the present theory and those in Ref. \cite{Chubukov-nematic} may originate from the difference of the theoretical models.

+The present interference mechanism predicts that the nematic order in MATBG is established under very weak spin fluctuations, which is reminiscent of the nematicity without magnetism in FeSe \cite{Onari-form,Yamakawa-PRX}.
+This result is very different from the vestigial nematic scenario under sufficiently long spin correlation length \cite{Fernandes}.

-Here, we discuss the robustness of the $\q=\0$ nematic bond order.
-In the present TBG model, the $\q=\0$ nematic bond order is obtained for $-0.3\lesssim n-n_{\rm VHS}\lesssim 0$.
-In SM C \cite{SM}, we also analyze the form factors based on the original first-principles model with $n_{\rm VHS}=0.7$ \cite{Koshino}.
-It is verified that the $\q=\0$ nematic bond order is also obtained slightly below the VHS filling in the original first-principles model.
-Thus, the $\q=\0$ nematic bond order is robust for $n\sim n_{\rm VHS}$ in the TBG.
+Here, we explain the robustness of the obtained nematic bond order, which is uniquely obtained near the VHS filling $(-0.3\lesssim n-n_{\rm VHS}\lesssim 0)$ in the present MATBG model.
+The nematic bond order also uniquely appears in the original MATBG model for $n\sim n_{\rm VHS}=0.7$ \cite{Koshino}, as we demonstrate in SM D 2 \cite{SM}.
+Thus, the nematic bond order is robust in the case of $n\sim n_{\rm VHS}$, insensitively to the FS topology and position of the VHS points.
+This robustness is consistent with the intuitive explanation in Fig. \ref{fig:Sigma}(c) by focusing on the VHS points.
+Furthermore, the nematicity is stabilized by the relation $U=U'$ $(J\ll U)$ in MATBG due to the contribution of the valley fluctuation interference; see SM E \cite{SM}.